Uterine fibroid: United States

 The 2005 S.1289 bill was read twice and referred to the committee on Health, Labor, and Pensions but never passed for a Senate or House vote; the proposed Uterine Fibroid Research and Education Act of 2005 mentioned that $5 billion is spent annually on hysterectomy surgeries each year, which affect 22% of African Americans and 7% of Caucasian women.
 The bill also called for more funding for research and educational purposes.
 It also states that of the $28 billion issued to NIH, $5 million was allocated for uterine fibroids in 2004.

 Other animals

 Uterine fibroids are rare in other mammals, although they have been observed in certain dogs and Baltic grey seals.

 Research

 Selective progesterone receptor modulators, such as progenta, have been under investigation.
 Another selective progesterone receptor modulator asoprisnil is being tested with promising results as a possible use as a treatment for fibroids, intended to provide the advantages of progesterone antagonists without their adverse effects.
 Low dietary intake of vitamin D is associated with the development of uterine fibroids.

+Myomectomy and uterine artery embolisation seem to be equally effective in improving quality of life, as measured 4 years after surgery.